 Adobe is either a registered trademark or a trademark of Adobe Systems Incorporated in the United States, and/or other countries.

 Linux is a registered trademark of Linus Torvalds in the United States, other countries, or both.

-Windows is a registered trademark of Microsoft Corporation in the United States and other countries.
+Windows is a trademark of Microsoft Corporation in the United States, other countries, or both.